jimthompson5802/mlflow_demo/README.md

 ## Initial Setup
 * Clone repo to local computer.
 Note directory for the local repo, e.g., `/home/user/mlflow_demo`
-* Create directory to hold mlflow tracking data and artifacts, e.g., `/home/userid/tracking`
+* Create directory to hold mlflow tracking data and artifacts, e.g., `/home/userid/tracking`.
+Within this
+directory create two subdirectories called `tracking` and `artifacts`
 * Navigate to `./run_demo`
 * Update contents of `setup_environment_variables` to specify values for required directories.
 If required specify version of mlflow package.
 See example below.